BryanMurkyChan/Project_Miao/README.md

 ### 3.3.5 Custom Tools
 - demo_agent.py
 - The intent recognition module recognizes the Agent mode.
-- At present, the supported tool is web_dearch.
-To improve response speed, this mode directly calls the web_dearch_com of Zhipu.
+- At present, the supported tool is web_search.
+To improve response speed, this mode directly calls the web_search_pro of Zhipu.
 More custom tools will be added in the future to enable custom tool calls in multiple rounds of conversations.